 - Pay the $5.00 fee.

-- Pay any additional costs for preparing the records you have requested.
+- Pay any additional costs for preparing the requested records.

 How is my request processed?

-- The Clerk contacts the applicable department and asks that the records you have requested be forwarded for review.
+- The Clerk contacts the applicable department and asks that the records requested be forwarded for review.

 - The Clerk determines if the records contain any confidential information as outlined in the MFIPPA.

-- A letter is prepared letting you know which of the requested records you are allowed to have and an estimate of any fees that apply to your request.
+- A letter is prepared letting the applicant know which of the requested records are allowed to be provided and an estimate of any fees that apply to the request.

-- Fees must be paid before you can receive a copy of the records.
+- Fees must be paid before a copy of the records will be released.

-- The Township of Warwick must respond within 30 days of receiving your request.
-If the request is for a large number of records and requires more time to process, or a consultation with an external third party, we advise you of any time extension needed.
+- The Township of Warwick must respond within 30 days of receiving a request.
+If the request is for a large number of records and requires more time to process, or if the request requires consultation with an external third party, it is possible the request will extend beyond the 30 day period.
+Staff will advise the applicant of any foreseeable processing delays.

 Exemptions